Matistjati/almostsorted2/readme.md

 ## The proposed solution

-Use nwerc1.cpp or nwerc2.cpp as judge solution, and re-generate the test data.
+Use nwerc1.cpp or nwerc2.cpp as a judge solution, and re-generate the test data.
 I am of the opinion that we should do a full rejudge, meaning that all incorrect solutions (previously AC) get WA.